the-red-feather/thesis/P1/thesis-context-definition.md

 <br><br>

 ## Problem 2 : Geoprocessing overall lacks ergonomics
-Geodata processing is very unfriendly to non-experts:
+Geodata processing can be very unfriendly to non-experts:
   - It is a notoriously hard endeavour.
 You pretty much require an expert.
   - Software is often hard to find, sometimes hard to install.
   - Software is often difficult to operate.